uviclibraries/genai-notebooklm/7-k-12-educators.md

 NotebookLM will describe the sections in text.
 Students can then draw or fill in a physical or digital Venn diagram from that description — connecting the AI output to a hands-on task.

-### Perspective and theme
+### Perspective and theme prompt:
 ```
 How does the perspective of the story change across the three versions?
 Which version is most sympathetic to the wolf, and which is most
 sympathetic to the pigs?
 Use evidence from each text.
 ```

-> **Discussion prompt for students:** Do you agree with NotebookLM's answer?
+> **Reflection**: Do you agree with NotebookLM's answer?
 Can you find a passage it missed that changes the answer?

-### Character and setting details
+### Character and setting details prompts:
 ```
 What materials were used to construct each pig's house across
 the three versions?
 Are there any differences in how the houses